department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/05-2024 Dashboard/Conversation guide - Veterans.md

 > Screen: Dashboard

-Okay, so before we look at this, I want to explain the scenario.

-Ask VA is an online tool that Veterans can use to ask the VA a question.
-You can ask questions about all different topics, like health care or housing assistance, for example.

-In this scenario, let's pretend like you're kind of familiar with Ask VA.
-Last year, you used Ask VA to ask a question about home loans.
-And recently, you submitted 2 more questions.

-And so, take a look at your screen now.
+And so, taking a look at your screen.
 We see that we're on Ask VA and we're pretending like you're signed in.
-This is your account.
+Pretend like this is your account.

-- How does that sound?
-Does everything feel clear at this point?

-Okay, great.
-If you have any questions as we go along, just let me know.

 ## Dashboard (20 minutes)

 So, first off...

 - Can you describe this page to me?
 What are you noticing?
+- What are these boxes?
-- What does the date mean?
-What day is that referring to?
+- What do these dates mean?
+What days are those referring to?
 - What does this mean, where it says, "Health care"?
-- What does 'new' mean?
+- What does 'New' mean?
-- What does 'solved' mean?
+- What does 'Solved' mean?
-- [ADD ANYTHING THAT IS MISSING]
+- What is this text here, that says, "How do I access Secure Messaging on the VA website?"
+What is that text?

+Okay, so I think it's clear now that these are 3 questions that we're pretending like you submitted to the VA.

-- Do any of these have a reply from VA yet?
+- Do any of these questions have a reply from VA yet?

----REMOVE---
-So, let's say you received an email from the VA letting you know that they've replied to your question.
-And so, you've signed into your account today in order to read their response.

-- So, you know from your email, that the VA has replied to one of your questions.
-Which question have they replied to?
-  - Describe to me what you're looking for.
-How would you find which question to click on?
----/REMOVE---

-[LEAD THEM TO CHOOSE THE SOLVED CARD]
+- Which question might have a reply?
+Why?
+- If there's not an easy way to tell which one has a reply, what would you do?
+- Does the Status help you understand whether there's a reply?

-Okay, so at this point, you think you've found the question you're looking for.
-Which is the `Solved` question you asked on `May 21st`.
+Okay, so at this point, let's say that you want to check whether there's a reply for this `Solved` question you asked on `May 21st`.

 - Without clicking yet, can you tell me where you would click next?
 - What do you expect to happen when you click 'Check details'?